krystine-xie/Au-Jardin-de-May/README.md

   * Client is able to view and update their profile details & their orders
   * Client is able to view and filter through products by category, colour and size
   * Client can save shipping + billing address and payment detail securely
+  * Admin user can add products, and edit users, products, and orders.

 ## Developer/Author
   Krystine Xie: https://github.com/krystine-xie/